 5. Razor-backed Musk Turtle

 The smallest turtle on this list, razor-backed musk turtles round out the top five.
 They only grow on average to about six inches in length.

 That smaller size allows the owner to save some space on housing and that makes this species potentially possible for those who do not have the room for something like an African Sideneck.
 You still need to ensure they have enough room so get the right tank size.
 They are also not the pickiest eaters and don’t require anything you can’t readily find at most pet stores.

 Razor-backed musk turtles tend to have shorter lifespans than the other turtles listed above, averaging at around twenty years.
 Depending on your point of view that could either be seen as a pro or a con.

-Any of these five turtles should be OK for beginners as they aren’t overly difficult to care for.
+Any of these five options should be OK for beginners as they aren’t overly difficult to care for.
 That’s why that are frequently considered the best pet turtles for those new to turtles and tortoises.
-Some others that might fir the bill as well are false map turtles and yellow-bellied sliders.
+Some others that might fit the bill as well are false map turtles and yellow-bellied sliders.

 Each species has their own unique needs, so beginner friendly or not make sure to do plenty of research before making your purchase.
 Due to their aquatic nature you will absolutely want to have their aquarium or tank figured out before you take your new buddy home.

-Whatever choice you settle on it it sure to be correct if you spend a lot of time caring for and enjoying your new turtle pet.
+Whatever choice you settle on it is sure to be correct if you spend a lot of time caring for and enjoying your new turtle pet.